 Also, when arriving at the airport, be sure to show your Jordan Pass to ensure your visa fee is waived.

 The Jordan Pass does not waive the visa requirement but it waives the FEE.
+This means you still have to get the paperwork and line up for your Visa and passport to be stamped, you just won’t have to pay the fee.

 Why You Should get the Jordan Pass

-- You Are an independent/solo traveler: The idea behind Jordan Pass is to allow individuals who are not travelling with a tour group to be able to travel through Jordan without being bound by red tapes and bureaucracy.
+- You Are an independent/solo traveler: The idea behind Jordan Pass is to allow individuals who are not traveling with a tour group to be able to travel through Jordan without being bound by red tapes and bureaucracy.
 So far this pass works out for its cost-savings merits

 - If you plan to stay longer than 4D: The Jordan Pass makes the most sense if you stay for at least 4D/3N because it automatically waives the visa fee (worth JD40/C$80).